 - Write blurb for advertising.
 The Career Center can publicize events in Handshake, as well as in our weekly eNewsletter and through our social media channels

-Each year, the Career Center is involved with a significant number of career related events including everything from large-scale career fairs to LinkedIn workshops.
-Visit our calendar for upcoming virtual events, including opportunities you may want to suggest to your students.
+Each year, the Career Center is involved with a significant number of in-person and virtual career events, including everything from large-scale career fairs to industry-focused networking nights and skill-building workshops.
+Visit our calendar for upcoming events, including opportunities you may want to suggest to your students.

 How you can help your students: